-- Workplace well-being has remained at similar levels since 2016; however, the well-being reported in the 2023 sample was the second-lowest recorded for the previous eight years.
+• Workplace well-being has remained at similar levels since 2016; however, the well-being reported in the 2023 sample was the second-lowest recorded for the previous eight years.
 This suggests that well-being remains relatively consistent over time and even during times of global uncertainty, as experienced in recent years during the COVID pandemic.
-However, a downward trend is becoming more obvious. - There are differences in reported levels of well-being for people of different personality types, but the differences are small.
-We continued to find that respondents with MBTI preferences for Extraversion, Intuition, and Feeling tend to report higher levels of wellbeing than those with other preferences.
+However, a downward trend is becoming more obvious.

+- There are differences in reported levels of well-being for people of different personality types, but the differences are small.
+We continued to find that respondents with MBTI preferences for Extraversion, Intuition, and Feeling tend to report higher levels of well-being than those with other preferences.
 As this finding has been replicated over eight years of research, this supports the idea that personality is a factor that influences how people perceive their own workplace well-being.
 As shown in our previous research, personality also influences what activities different personality types find helpful for supporting their workplace well-being (Boult, Thompson, et al, 2019).
-We believe that awareness of personality type may further enhance an individual's understanding of how to support their own well-being, as well as providing information about the typical levels of well-being for people of their personality type.

-- The findings of this year's study showed that positive teamwork is correlated with team member well-being.
+We believe that awareness of personality type may further enhance an individual's understanding of how to support their own well-being, as well as providing information about the typical levels of well-being for people of their personality type. - The findings of this year's study showed that positive teamwork is correlated with team member well-being.
 As well-being and team functioning are related, this highlights the importance of organizations taking steps to create supportive and constructive team environments.
 This is even more important in hybrid workplaces, where there is a need for more intentional team formation and team building to help employees operate at their optimal performance.
-Organizations that invest in team development can expect not only better team performance but also improved employee well-being. - Our GWWI well-being correlated with a newly developed measure of emotional intelligence.
-This suggests that emotional intelligence skills may also be important for employee well-being.
-As both emotional intelligence and well-being have been found to improve as a result of training and coaching, organizations and their employees can expect to gain benefits from investing in these skills.
-This presents further research opportunities. - Our study this year found relationships between workplace well-being and psychological safety.
+Organizations that invest in team development can expect not only better team performance but also improved employee well-being. - Our study this year once again found relationships between workplace well-being and psychological safety.
 Specifically, if people feel psychologically safe with their colleagues, they are more likely to have positive workplace well-being and vice versa.
 The development of psychological safety in the workplace requires time, effort, and support from organizational leaders.
 Our experience working with teams and leaders demonstrates that training and actions intended to foster psychological safety also improve individual and group performance.
-This is likely to have the by-product of improved well-being for people in these kinds of work environments. - A new finding from this year's study is that employees are more likely to be satisfied with their immediate supervisor if they have some degree of similarity in their MBTI preferences.
-Our findings show that the employee may only need to have one personality preference in common with their supervisor to report satisfaction.
-While we do not suggest that employees should be matched with a supervisor based on MBTI assessment results or MBTI type, we do see the benefit of both employee and supervisor better understanding each other's preferences.
-This will allow them to better understand each other's approaches to communication, decision-making, and interaction, and reduce potential misunderstandings in their working relationships.
+This is likely to have the by-product of improved well-being for people in these kinds of work environments.

-To summarize, findings from the 2023 workplace well-being study can be used to demonstrate the importance and value for organizations to invest in leadership, team and coworker relationships, psychological safety, and emotional intelligence skills.
+To summarize, findings from the 2023 workplace well-being study can be used to demonstrate the importance and value for organizations to invest in improving team and coworker relationships and psychological safety.
 Workers who have a greater understanding of how their well-being can enhance not only their performance but the performance of their teams and colleagues are best placed to contribute to their organizations.
 Organizations that take intentional steps to create work environments that nurture psychological safety and constructive team behaviors can expect to benefit from increased commitment and performance of their employees and teams.
 The net benefit for all is improved well-being and performance.